-- 1. Recognizing and providing activities for anti-bullying week/Pink Shirt Day - 2.
-Sharing information with students and community through Google Classrooms and school website - 3.
-Anti-bullying and Equity messages by student announcers - 4.
-Equity and Inclusion calendar combined with student work - 5.
-The use of CPS and Zones of Regulation while supporting students - 6.
-Ontario Curriculum Health and PE (grade specific) - 7.
-Participation in the John Howard Society virtual Bullying Prevention Program (grades 1-6) - 8.
+- 1. Recognizing and providing activities for anti-bullying week/Pink Shirt Day. - 2.
+Sharing information with students and community through Google Classrooms and school website. - 3.
+Anti-bullying and Equity messages by student announcers. - 4.
+The use of CPS and Zones of Regulation while supporting students. - 5.
+Ontario Curriculum Health and PE (grade specific). - 6.
 Purchase additional resources which focus on various identities and lived experiences to support classrooms and resources available in our Learning Commons